I am sure, you don’t need me to tell you how important brake is for vehicles, anything wrong with that can cause you to end up meeting an accident.

 Less Responsive Brake

-If the brake doesn’t respond immediately, then there is something wrong in your braking system.
+If the brake doesn’t respond immediately, then there is something wrong with your braking system.

 The responsiveness means your vehicle should stop immediately when you make a hard deep push in the brake pedal.
 When brake pads start to wear thin, their responsiveness gets reduced.